MasterPancho/Atari-PONG-game-/README.md

 For more information about the code, look at the "Explanation & Proposal" folder.

-Note: In order for the code to work, the music used and the main code must be on the same folder
+Note: In order to respect the music copyright policy, music used in this code will not be posted.